 Speaking of grinding, that encompasses another disappointing element of Breath of Fire II compared to its predecessor.
 The game, particularly in its late stages, requires quite a lot of it; enemies give relatively little experience and money and the power difference between dungeons can be drastic, reducing large spans of the game's run time to tedious, slow-paced leveling.
 A disappointing turn in an era when games were largely beginning to move away from that aspect of their design.
 Especially when one considers that this game came out the same year as Chrono Trigger, a game noted for its minimal grinding and overall fast pace despite its genre's pedigree.
 Even the first game kept grinding to a relative minimum outside of the early stages, with repetitive battles even late in the game being largely skippable through use of its Mrbl3 items, so it's a step back for its own series as well.

 The translation has seen a significant downgrade from its predecessor as well.
-Breath of Fire 2 saw no involvement from Square; instead, Capcom themselves took on the duty of translating and publishing the game, and this is very evident in the final product.
-The translation is notoriously lacking, from relatively minor details (such as being prompted to equip a fishing lod) to character dialog with no real flow or logic to making the story almost indecipherable in its later stages, Breath of Fire II's translation leaves much to be desired.
+Breath of Fire 2 saw no involvement from Square; instead, Capcom themselves took on the duty, and this is very evident in the final product.
+The translation's quality is notoriously lacking, from relatively minor details (such as being prompted to equip a fishing lod) to character dialog with no real flow or logic to making the story almost indecipherable in its later stages, Breath of Fire II's localization job leaves much to be desired.
+It's probably the worst I've seen in an RPG from a big-name company, and that's saying a lot!

 With so much of the game being trapped in the restrictions of its predecessor, and so many others actually being a step back in terms of design, one must then question why this game is so beloved in comparison to the original Breath of Fire.
 Well, I think I have an idea: Breath of Fire II is one of the earliest examples of an RPG built heavily around anti-religious themes, which probably accounts for a lot of the popularity it enjoyed (and still enjoys today).
 After all, if it offends your parents, it must be cool, right?
 Neon Genesis Evangelion came out around the same time and got mistaken for being "edgy" and "anti-religion" even as its creators openly admitted that they had no political message in mind and only chose to use Christian iconography for how nifty it looked (Source), but it still proved to be a massive success for Gainax, so naturally everyone chose to follow the trend.
 From Final Fantasy VII and X to Xenogears to Deus Ex to the Matrix, the mid-90s to early 2000s were saturated with video games, movies, books and comics which subverted Abrahamic images and themes to push the illusion of depth and attract the angsty teen demographic, all of those teens seemingly unaware (or just not caring) that by supporting it, they are giving the overwhelming majority of their money to the rich conservatives who ran the giant mega-corporations that produced and sold those works.